xjning03/CPT113_Group42_Hackathon2/README.md

 1. Screenshot 1
 - First time user.
 - The absence of a history file is indicated by the message "The file is not open properly."
+- The instructions to play this game is clearly displayed.

 ![Hackathon1](https://github.com/xjning03/CPT113_Group42_Hackathon2/assets/126644899/ece1c494-1d64-4550-9d88-c2f96311412a)